mikerodrigues/lm_rest/README.md

 `$ gem install lm_rest`

+## Remove system.categories

+If you accidentally applied system.categories all over your LogicMonitor environment, or just need to clean out some old categories, there's an included demo script just for you.

+Install this gem, then check in the `/bin` folder of this repo for the `system_category_cleaner.rb` script.
+It's very simple, you'll just need to pass it the following arguments in order, preferrably in single quotes:
+* Your portal name, like `'hooli'`
+* Your API access ID like `'long_api_access_id'`
+* Your API access Key like `'long_api_access_key'`
+* The AppliesTo matching devices you want to scrub like `'hascategory("collector")&& system.collectorversion>=24106'`
+* The category you want to remove, like `'BadCategory'`

+Your devices should be all cleaned up.
+The script will respect rate limits and it splits all system.categories on ',' before removing the entry you specify.

+It should go without saying that this is unofficial, unsupported, and may mess your system up even more.

 ## Supported API Resources

 Every API resource is defined in the `api.json` file and its associated defined